Elanza-48/TourismManagementSystem/README.md

 $ keytool -exportcert -keystore keystore.p12 -storetype PKCS12 \
     -storepass password -alias tms_ssl -file localhost.crt
 ```
-[java-jwt](https://github.com/auth0/java-jwt) library is used to generate and verity JWT tokens using ECDSA P-512 key value pairs.
+[java-jwt](https://github.com/auth0/java-jwt) library is used to generate and verify JWT tokens using ECDSA P-512 key value pairs.

 The ECDSA P-512 key pair has to be generated and the keypair path must be stated by setting an environment variable